 8. What are my obligations as a mentee?

 This depends on your mentoring stream.

-Overall, the Wāhine Connect mentee is the driver in the mentoring relationship.
-You are responsible for contacting the mentor, setting up the meetings, and following up on any tasks or action points.
+In both streams, the Wāhine Connect mentee is the driver in the mentoring relationship.
+AS a mentee, you are responsible for contacting the mentor, setting up the meetings, and following up on any tasks or action points.
 Please read the Wāhine Connect LOWDOWN document here for more info on your obligations as a mentee.

 9. I love it!
 How do I join up?

 Great!
 We are thrilled to have you on board.
 Go to Join Us to complete the mentor and mentee registration forms, you can select the mentoring option that appeals to you.

 10. The questionnaires are personal - how do you keep my information private?